VJMeyer/submission/chapters/Outlines/Outline9.0.md

 * **Problem context**: Introduce the coordination crisis in AI governance and its implications for existential risk
 * **Research gap**: Identify the manual bottleneck in transforming expert knowledge into structured probabilistic models
+* Present the research question: Can frontier AI technologies automate the modeling of transformative AI risks to enable robust policy impact prediction?
 * **Thesis statement**: Assert that frontier AI technologies can automate the extraction of probabilistic world models from AI safety literature, enabling robust policy impact prediction
 * **Methodological approach**: Outline the combined use of LLMs, structured intermediate representations, and Bayesian networks
-* **Key results**: Preview findings on extraction quality, worldview comparison, and policy evaluation
+* **Key results**: Preview findings on extraction quality, world-model evaluation and policy evaluation
-* **Significance**: Highlight the dual contribution to knowledge extraction methodology and strategic coordination
+* **Significance**: Highlight the dual contribution to knowledge extraction methodology and strategic coordination (practical significance for AI governance)

 ## **1\.
 Introduction: The AI Governance Challenge**

+<annotation>This section sets the stage by establishing the coordination problem in AI governance as a critical risk factor, introducing the central research question, and outlining the thesis's approach.
+It should connect theoretical concerns with practical methodologies and preview the structure of the thesis.</annotation>

 ### **1.1 The Coordination Crisis in AI Governance**

+<annotation>Frame the problem as one of coordination failure rather than merely technical challenge.
+Describe how technical safety researchers, policy specialists, ethicists, and strategy researchers operate with different terminologies, priorities, and theories of change—creating fragmentation that systematically increases risk through safety gaps, resource misallocation, negative-sum dynamics, and capability-governance gaps.</annotation>

 * **Empirical paradox**: Document the coexistence of unprecedented investment with fundamental coordination failure
 * **Quantifiable consequences**: Present evidence of how fragmentation systematically increases risks through safety gaps, resource misallocation, and negative-sum dynamics